jamesej/lyniconanc/README.md

 with built-in facilities for traversing these relationships in both directions.
 Content navigation is done via a powerful filtering/search system, or via the site itself.

+Content storage is highly flexible, it can be run without a database, with a SQL or other database, or customised to use almost any data source.

 Delivered as a Nuget package or library, it will not get in the way of you using any other technology, or force you to use its features, and can even be added into existing projects.
 It is highly extensible with a powerful module system allowing you to remove unneeded features to decrease complexity and increase efficiency.
-It can be used with any data source which provides a Linq driver by writing a simple adapter class.

 The content editor is shown alongside the page being edited so the effects of content changes are immediately visible.
 The rest of the backend is very straightforward as it